Heart

 “What does that mean?”

 “I mean there is some truth in what you say, young man.
-Sometimes, that is all that is needed.”

 The murmuring crowd behind them suddenly spiked in volume.